Axlotos/Random-Little-Projects/hyprlandCloseMenu/README.md

 gcc main.c -lSDL3 -o hyprlandCloseMenu
 ```

-If it doesn't print anything then you succesfully compiled Hyprland Close Menu and you can move on to the setup section
+If it doesn't print anything then you succesfully compiled Hyprland Close Menu and you can move on to the setup section.
 If it tells you that you don't have SDL3 then read the section about installing SDL3.
-If it tells you that you don't have gcc just install it with your system's package manager such as `sudo pacman -S gcc` on Arch and try the command again.
+If it tells you that you don't have gcc just install it with your system's package manager like `sudo pacman -S gcc` on Arch and try the command again.

 ## SDL3 Installation